What is accrued revenue?

 In the deferred payment situation, delivery of goods or services precedes customer payment.

-- From the seller's viewpoint (the subject of this encyclopedia entry): Accrued revenues (also called accrued assets or unrealized revenues) are revenues earned by the seller for delivery of goods and services but which the seller has not yet received.
+- From the seller's viewpoint (the subject of this encyclopedia article): Accrued revenues (also called accrued assets or unrealized revenues) are revenues earned by the seller for delivery of goods and services but which the seller has not yet received.
 Accrued revenues may be posted in one asset account, such as accounts receivable, until the revenues are actually received.
 Then, the accounts receivable account (an asset account) is credited (reduced) while the another asset account, cash, is debited (increased).

 - From the buyer's viewpoint: Accrued expenses (or accrued liabilities) are posted in the buyer's books as a liability, for goods and services purchased and received but not yet paid for.
 When workers are owed salaries or wages for work completed, but not yet paid for, the employer has an accrued expense.
 Interest payable for a bank loan can be an accrued expense.
 Accrued expenses are first entered in the journal as a liability until paid, at which time the liability account is debited (reduced) and an asset account, such as cash, is credited (decreased).